 Bathroom design can be straightforward, particularly if you are replacing ‘like with like’ in an existing bathroom.
 However, your bathroom design can still become exciting and different by introducing completely new colours, differently shaped basins, and including beautifully coloured or patterned tiles.
 Even a change of brassware will update your bathroom design concept.

 Using a bathroom planner will make it easier to tackle your bathroom design project.
-On-line design tools, particularly the Villeroy & Boch planner, can guide novice designers through the process and of course, are still wonderfully useful to anyone who is fully up to date with bathroom design processes.
+On-line design tools can guide novice designers through the process and of course, are still wonderfully useful to anyone who is fully up to date with bathroom design processes.
 Even if you don’t want to use an on-line planner, take a few minutes to draw a floor plan of the bathroom, marking out all dimensions (in mm / m), plus window widths, height from the floor and positions of existing soil pipe, shower and taps.
 Make several copies and always take a copy along when visiting a bathroom store or showroom.

 A family bathroom needs to be practical and as spacious as possible.
 Cupboards and drawers need to be accessible to younger children, teenagers need storage space for all their toiletries and make-up, older members of the family need easily accessible shower enclosures and easy to operate taps and shower controls.
 The bathroom design needs to accommodate all ages … ‘future proofing’ is the way to go.